A Guide to Cleaning Your All-on-4 Dental Implants

-After your All-on-4 treatment is completed, the key to lasting results and overall satisfaction with the implants is good oral hygiene.
-Having good oral hygiene and knowing how to clean your implants after your All-on-4 implant procedure will make all the difference in the longevity of your implants.
+After your all-on-4 treatment is completed, the key to lasting results and overall satisfaction with the implants is good oral hygiene.
+Maintaining good oral hygiene and knowing how to clean your implants after your all-on-4 implant procedure will make all the difference in the longevity of your implants.
 The following is our expert guide to cleaning your all-on-4 implants.

 Goals for Cleaning All-on-four Implants